Your Insurance Company May Not Be Playing It Straight With You

 Most insurance companies have entered into agreements with one or more auto body or repair shops in their service areas.
 These might be called ‘preferred’ shops, a ‘Direct Repair Program’ or something similar, but it amounts to the same deal – the insurance company sends business to the shop, and the shop provides the least costly repairs possible.

 It is generally a better idea to seek out your own auto body or repair shop.
 One who works for YOU, not your insurer.
-Then you get the quality of workmanship you deserve, the quality your insurance company is obligated to give you – if they can’t wiggle out of it.
+This ensures you receive quality workmanship that you deserve.

 Why would my insurer lie about this?
 Isn’t that illegal?